 After a full day of sight-seeing, head up to Valle de Guadalupe for dinner.
 We’ve heard great things about Finca Altozano (a bit on the fancier side, influenced by Meditteranean, Asian and Mexican flavors) and Troika at Vena Cava (with its own food truck and terrace!).
 If you’re looking for an additional spot to post up for the night, most vineyards are vanlife friendly and allow overnight parking.

-DAY 3: If you’re lucky enough to have a few extra days to spare, we’d recommend getting off the beaten path and heading towards Punta San Jose, in search of even more perfect waves and fewer crowds.
+If you’re lucky enough to have a few extra days to spare on your Baja Mexico campervan trip, we’d recommend getting off the beaten path and heading towards Punta San Jose, in search of even more perfect waves and fewer crowds.
 Just make sure to restock on supplies and fill up on fuel (DIESEL ONLY) before venturing south.

 From here, make your way south of Ensenada before turning off the main paved road towards the town of Santo Thomas (but not before passing through a Mexican Military checkpoint).
 A few notes about this checkpoint: while it’s completely normal to be stopped and have your car searched, the police are only looking for drugs, so be smart and you’ll be fine.